Government Lifts Port Restrictions on Leather Exports | Business

 - India

-The government has lifted port restrictions on exports of certain leather types, including finished, wet blue, and El tanned.
-This announcement was welcomed by leather exporters.
+The government has lifted port restrictions on the export of value-added leather products, including finished, wet blue, and El tanned leather, to boost the sector's exports.

-Additionally, the requirement for testing and certification by the Central Leather Research Institute (CLRI) for finished, wet blue, crust, and El tanned leather has been revoked.
+In addition, the requirement for testing and certification by the Central Leather Research Institute (CLRI) on these types of leather has been revoked.

-The Directorate General of Foreign Trade (DGFT) confirmed in a notification that these changes are effective immediately.
-Exporters believe this will enhance trade by making the process more efficient.
+According to a notification from the Directorate General of Foreign Trade (DGFT), the export of finished, wet blue, and EI-tanned leather is now permitted from any port or Inland Container Depot (ICD), enhancing the ease of business for exporters.

+The decision was informed by stakeholder consultations, including discussions with the Council for Leather Exports and other key industry players.
+It aims to streamline export procedures and reduce transaction costs for exporters, particularly benefiting MSMEs.